How much tax you pay

 If you’re employed or get a pension, HMRC will change your tax code so you pay the tax automatically.
 To decide your tax code, HMRC will estimate how much interest you’ll get in the current year by looking at how much you got the previous year.

-If you complete a Self Assessment tax return, report the extra income there.
+If you complete a Self Assessment tax return, report the extra interest there.

 If you already paid tax on your savings income

-You can reclaim tax paid on your savings income if it was below your allowance.
+You can reclaim tax paid on your savings interest if it was below your allowance.
 You must reclaim your tax within 4 years of the end of the relevant tax year.

 You can claim through your Self-Assessment Tax Return if you complete one.
 If not, fill in form R40 and send it to HMRC.
 It normally takes 6 weeks to get the tax back.